marcelhekking/cookiecutter-wagtail-tailwind/{{cookiecutter.project_slug}}/README.md

 #### Running the container in production mode locally

-With Docker, you can start a container for development.
-Make sure Docker and Docker Compose are installed (<https://docs.docker.com/compose/install/>).
+With Docker, you can start a container in production mode.

 ##### Changing the group of public static and media folders